SchoemanClaudia/D20Bingo/README.md

 ### Other Sites and Softwares

 - Image editing:
   - Dabber mark for grid marking, D20 and 404 die face images were edited with Adobe Creative Cloud software.
-The editing was done in Illustrator and photoshop to make changes to elements to suit site branding and functionality.
+The editing was done in Illustrator and Photoshop to create and make changes to elements to suit site branding and functionality.

 - Image assets reduced with online platfroms:
   - TinyPNG: https://tinypng.com/